-- 1 Remove snap ring from the drive shaft. - 2 Disassemble the drive gear and the key from the drive shaft. - 3 Disassemble the ball bearing from the drive shaft using the gear puller. - When disassembling the ball bearing, fix the gear to the inner race of the ball bearing.
+- 1 Remove snap ring (retaining ring) from the gear drive shaft. - 2 Disassemble the gear and the key from the gear drive shaft. - 3 Disassemble the ball bearing from the gear drive shaft using the gear puller. - When disassembling the ball bearing, fix the gear to the bearing inner race of the ball bearing.

-5) DISASSEMBLY OF THE BRAKE FITTING AND PLUG
+4) DISASSEMBLY OF THE BRAKE FITTING AND PLUG